 While bitcoin paper wallets introduced an additional level of security against some threats, they proved more vulnerable to others.

-The danger in employing a bitcoin paper wallet begins with those introduced by you, the user.
+Warning: The danger in employing a bitcoin paper wallet begins with those introduced by you, the user.

 Without a complete understanding of the paper wallet storage method and risks (and how to compensate for those risks), the odds of losing your funds is high.